 ^{1.} Following the Transactions, the USA Compression Predecessor has been determined to be the historical predecessor of the Partnership for financial reporting purposes.
 The information presented above under the heading "Pre-CDM Acquisition Non-Predecessor" represents information of USA Compression Partners, LP, which is not the predecessor of the Partnership, for periods prior to the Transactions and is presented for illustrative purposes only.
-See Slide 2 for more detail.
-2. For 2018, represents the results of operations of the Partnership, which includes the results of operations of the Partnership, which includes the USA Compression Predecessor, for the three months ended March 31, 2018 and the results of operations of the Partnership, which includes the USA Compression Predecessor, for the nine months ended December 31, 2018.
+See Slide 3 for more detail.

+2. For 2018, represents the results of operations of the Partnership, which includes the results of operations of the Partnership, which includes the USA Compression Predecessor, for the nine months ended December 31, 2018.

-^{3.} See "Basis of Presentation; Explanation of Non-GAAP Financial Measures" for information on calculations of Adjusted EBITDA.
-Adjusted EBITDA Margin Percentage is calculated as a percentage of revenue.
+3. See "Basis of Presentation; Explanation of Non-GAAP Financial Measures" for information on calculations of Adjusted EBITDA and Adjusted EBITDA Margin Percentage.